 3. Accept the weaknesses in your writing.
 No matter how good your writing is now, there are things you can do to improve it.
 When ten of your classmates agree that certain elements in your prose need touching up or that you need to hit the grammar books, all you can do is accept it and dig your heels in.

 4. Learn to handle critiques of your work.
-The first few critiques might be a bit rough, but once you see how all the suggestions make your writing so much better, you’ll start looking forward to them.
+The first few critiques might be a bit rough, but once you see how all the suggestions make your writing better, you’ll start looking forward to them.
 You’ll learn how to separate yourself from your work, and you’ll be able to not only handle but actually embrace (and look forward to) critiques.
-This will also prepare you for the real-world critics and their reviews.
+This will also prepare you for real-world critics and their reviews.

 6. Meet people who share your passion.
 There’s nothing like sitting in a room surrounded by people who are just as excited about writing as you are.
 It’s not only inspiring, it’s comforting.
 Plus, it’s a great opportunity to meet like-minded people, some of whom may become lifelong friends, writing partners, or your future writing group.